UCSCLibrary/SimpleVocabPlus/README.md

 - chance to check the values stored for a specific element;
 - chance to force the use of a list of values (similar to the dropdown feature of the [Simple Vocab] original plugin.

+Scope extended:
+- option to enable plugin functionality for Collections too;
+- option to enable plugin functionality for Exhibits too (if relative plugin is installed and working).

 If you use this plugin, please take a moment to submit feedback about your experience, so we can keep making Omeka better: [User Survey].